doreamon-design/supervisor-go/README.md

 - **process_name**. the process name
 - **numprocs**. number of process
 - **numprocs_start**. ??
 - **autostart**.
-Should be supervised command run on supervisord start?
+Should be supervised command run on supervisor-go start?
 Defaults to **true**.
 - **startsecs**.
 The total number of seconds which the program needs to stay running after a startup to consider the start successful (moving the process from the STARTING state to the RUNNING state).
 Set to 0 to indicate that the program needn’t stay running for any particular amount of time.
 - **startretries**.
-The number of serial failure attempts that supervisord will allow when attempting to start the program before giving up and putting the process into an FATAL state.
+The number of serial failure attempts that supervisor-go will allow when attempting to start the program before giving up and putting the process into an FATAL state.
 See Process States for explanation of the FATAL state.
 - **autorestart**.
 Automatically re-run supervised command if it dies.
 - **exitcodes**.
 The list of “expected” exit codes for this program used with autorestart.
-If the autorestart parameter is set to unexpected, and the process exits in any other way than as a result of a supervisor stop request, supervisord will restart the process if it exits with an exit code that is not defined in this list.
+If the autorestart parameter is set to unexpected, and the process exits in any other way than as a result of a supervisor stop request, supervisor-go will restart the process if it exits with an exit code that is not defined in this list.
 - **stopsignal**.
 Signal to send to command to gracefully stop it.
 If more than one stopsignal is configured, when stoping the program, the supervisor will send the signals to the program one by one with interval "stopwaitsecs".
-If the program does not exit after all the signals sent to the program, supervisord will kill the program.
+If the program does not exit after all the signals sent to the program, supervisor-go will kill the program.
 - **stopwaitsecs**.
 Amount of time to wait before sending SIGKILL to supervised command to make it stop ungracefully.
 - **stdout_logfile**.
 Where STDOUT of supervised command should be redirected.
 (Particular values described lower in this file).
 - **stdout_logfile_maxbytes**.
 Log size after exceed which log will be rotated.